cr4yfish/learn-better/README.md

 The main reason for this project is that I would love to have an App like Duolingo but for university subjects, and since I'd have to create a nice way of adding content to it anyway, I thought why not make it a platform for everyone to use - so here we are.

 ## Roadmap
+Features marked with a question mark are not yet decided on, and might be dropped.

 ### MVP Features
 - [x] Basic Level interaction
 - [x] Level Scroller